lightweave/madiz/README.md

 # madiz
 MADIZ project is aimed to develop a simple method and software to use conventional camera as a Radiation detector.
 MADIZ is intended but not limited to be installed on satellite Paspberry Pi computer with camera attached.
-This code also will be useful for devepment of  of radiation detectors based
+Standart camera silicon matrix is sensetive to radiation abundunt in space, hence can be used for radiation detection.
+This code also may be useful for devepment of software radiation detectors for smartphones.

 The project name, acronim MADIZ stands for MAtrix Detector of radiation (IZluchenii).
+WARRIANTY: This sofware CANNOT be used for radioation measurement in sensetive conditions.
+For these purposes PLEASE use calibrated instuments and special safety equipment.
+Only authorised persons can be admitted to work with radiation emitting sources!